 PayneReactor was founded by Kristian Brynie Hollund in 1999.
 The website originated as a fan site for the Max Payne videogame.
 Hollund had started the website out of his great interest in the game as well as his love for web design.
 Back then, the website was called ‘Insane Payne’ and proved to be quite popular.
-Hollund’s insight in how the game would turn out (thanks to a good relationship with Remedy Entertainment, the developers of the first Max Payne game) and the decent amount of visitors the website received after launch, gained the interest of GameReactor.
+Hollund’s insight into how the game would turn out (thanks to a good relationship with Remedy Entertainment, the developers of the first Max Payne game) and the decent amount of visitors the website received after launch, gained the interest of GameReactor.
 In 2001 Hollund was eventually approached by GameReactor and agreed to put the website under their supervision, naming it ‘PayneReactor’.
 To celebrate the cooperation, Hollund was sent to Remedy Entertainment for an interview which GameReactor translated to many languages, further increasing the popularity of PayneReactor in many countries.

 In the month Max Payne launched, the website had millions of unique visitors in that period alone.
 The increased popularity also increased the maintenance workload.
 Holland was forced to request the help of the Max Payne community.
 Shortly after, Patrick Streutjens joined as second in command.
 By the time Max Payne 2: The Fall of Max Payne was announced Hollund started running the website independently again, keeping the PayneReactor name.
 The website received great support from the game’s publisher, Rockstar Games, and Hollund was even invited to preview the game in New York before launch.

-Since the launch of Max Payne 2 in October 2003 there’s been a lot of activity in the game’s modding scene as well as various film projects inspired by the videogames.
+Since the launch of Max Payne 2 in October 2003, there’s been a lot of activity in the game’s modding scene as well as various film projects inspired by the videogames.
 After 2006 the biggest modding projects were either finished or abandoned, leaving the community silent.
 The absence of a new Max Payne game also ensured interest in the franchise slowly died.
 The popularity of the website declined.
-However PayneReactor endured, out of love for the franchise and believing the series would continue.
+However, PayneReactor endured, out of love for the franchise, and believing the series would continue.
 Max Payne was eventually announced in 2009, but would not release until May 2012.
 The announcement of the new title and a redesign of the website rekindled a lot of interest in PayneReactor.
-A few months ahead of release of Max Payne3, Kristian and Patrick were invited yet another time by Rockstar Games for a hands-on preview of the game in New York.
+A few months ahead of the release of Max Payne3, Kristian and Patrick were invited yet another time by Rockstar Games for a hands-on preview of the game in New York.